 Meditation mantras are incorporated into meditation to encourage people to focus on the present while meditating.
 Whether you choose a more common mantra or are enticed by a mantra rooted deeply in ancient tradition, the mantra you repeat during your meditation is meant to help you achieve your goals while reflecting on your mindfulness.

-Check out this article to start meditating at home.
+Check out this site for wellness courses to start learning at home.